customerio/customerio-ios/README.md

 When you identify a customer, you:
 1. Add or update the customer's profile in your workspace.
 2. Save the customer's information on the device.
 Future calls to the SDK are linked to the last-identified customer.
-For example, after you identify a person, any events that you track are automatically associated with that profile.
+For example, after you identify a person, any events that you track are automatically associated with that person.

 You can only identify one customer at a time.
 The SDK "remembers" the most recently-identified customer.
 If you identify customer "A", and then call the identify function for customer "B", the SDK "forgets" customer "A" and assumes that customer "B" is the current app user.